zakplus/cocorita/README.md

 ## Motivation
 There are many great localization tools out there, if you need a fully customizable popular/standard solution then you should go for them.
-But if you just need translation then Cocorita can fit your needs, it's small and functional.
+If you just need translation then Cocorita can fit your needs, it's small and functional.
 Give it a try!

 ## Usage
 API documentation is [here](https://zakplus.github.io/cocorita/).